StylishThemes/GitHub-Dark-Script/README.md

 ## Notice.
 Version 2.0+ is now available, custom settings will get reset in versions less than 2.0.0!

-This script loads and applies the [GitHub Dark](https://github.com/StylishThemes/GitHub-Dark)
+This script loads and applies the [GitHub Dark](https://github.com/StylishThemes/GitHub-Dark) Style

 * An options panel allows you to change settings on-the-fly without the need to reinstall.
 * Adds a code wrap toggle button to every code block.